christianhalsell/d3/README.md

-d3 Assignment - New York Times Best Seller's List
+d3 Assignment - New York Times Best Seller's List and how many weeks it's been on the charts